position-pal/Documentation/content/docs/4-detailed-design/2-location-service.md

 <!--This chapter explains the strategies used to meet the requirements identified in the analysis.-->

-In this chapter, we present the abstract design of the **Location Service**.
+In this section it is presented the abstract design of the **Location Service**.
 As per best practices, the design is based on the **Domain-Driven Design** principles, and is presented in terms of the main three views: **structure**, **interaction**, and **behavior**.

 ## Abstract Design